Xilinx/VMC_Help/HDL/blackbox2/README.md

     the sample rates that drive it in Simulink.
   - Falling-edge triggered output data cannot be used.

-IMPORTANT: Model Composer does not import `.dcp` files as an IP for blackbox flows.
+**IMPORTANT**: Model Composer does not import .dcp files as an IP for blackbox flows.

 To understand how clocks work for black boxes, it helps to understand